Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: HUMAN GOVERNMENT

-▣ "nor the things in the world" This seems to refer to
+▣ "nor the things in the world" This could refer to

 This fallen world system attempts to meet all of mankind's needs apart from God.
 It structures life in such a way that humans appear to be independent.
 Institutions that all of us are grateful for can become idolatrous when they allow independence from God.
 Examples include: